 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network

 The Provider Directory lists our network providers and durable medical equipment suppliers.
+Those that do not accept AHCCCS (Medicaid) will have an indicator that is explained in the footnote.

 What are "network providers"?